UKCloud/documentation/articles/azure/azs-how-configure-custom-script-extension.md

 ## Prerequisites

-To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack Hub portal.

 ### Declare variables